 · Do you feel that you were given the time you needed to have your questions and concerns thoroughly discussed?

-· Ask about the doctor’s policies about returning phone calls and emails in between regular office visits.
-Find out who will be responding to these calls and within what time sequence.
+· Ask about the doctor’s policies about returning phone calls, emails and communication portals in between regular office visits.
+Find out who will be responding to any inquires and within what time sequence.

 · Ask if the provider will be open to considering your suggestions as well as alternative therapy ideas that you bring to the table.
 Will they consider utilizing “off-label” treatments?